Trafficking in persons is a complex crime that is difficult to detect and prosecute.

 National and regional actions among ASEAN Member States are facilitating greater cooperation in identifying and prosecuting traffickers and protecting the rights of victims.

-We are producing a number of insights in different formats, all with the aim of reducing the complexity to actively prevent, minimise and combat.
+We are producing a number of insights in different formats, all with the aim of reducing the complexity to actively prevent, minimise and combat human trafficking.

 Our stories page has a range of articles and videos on trafficking-in-persons.
 We invite you to view these insights and learn from them as we are.

-Visit the Partnership Hub – a web portal to support government, private sector and civil society with resources and tools during COVID-19 to continue countering human trafficking.
+Visit the Partnership Hub – a web portal to support government, private sector and civil society with resources and tools.

 How has COVID-19 affected migrant workers vulnerability to human trafficking for forced labour in Southeast Asia?—a narrative review